johannes-manner/SeMoDe/README.md

 5. Number of requests in each group.

-6. Delay between termination of group g and start of group g + 1 in minutes.
+6. Delay between termination of group g and start of group g + 1 in seconds.

 ```java -jar SeMoDe.jar "benchmark" "URL" "FILENAME.json" "sequentialChangingInterval" "NUMBER_OF_REQUESTS" ("DELAY")+ ```